BIOP/ijp-LaRoMe/README.md

 **Measurement image**: An image in which pixels of an object have all the same value, corresponding to a measurement (Area, Angle, Mean...)

+## Installation

+You can install LaRoMe via the PTBIOP update site.

 ## ImageJ plugin